Fully mixed virtual element schemes for a new model of steady-state poroelastic stress-assisted diffusion in the brain: Weak formulation and continuous analysis

-We are now in a position to establish the well-posedness of the decoupled subproblems.
-To this end, the analysis of the Biot equations is based on the classical theory for perturbed saddle-point problems from \cite[Theorem 4.3.1]{boffi13}, whereas the well-posedness of the mixed diffusion equations follows from Theorem \ref{thm:main-theorem}.
+Having verified the properties discussed in the previous subsection, we are now in a position to establish the well-posedness of the decoupled sub-problems.
+To this end, the analysis of the Biot equations is based on the classical theory for perturbed saddle-point problems from \cite[Theorem 4.3.1]{boffi13}.
+Meanwhile, the unique solvability of the nonlinear diffusion equations is based on the abstract framework given by \cite[Corollary 2.2]{showalter1997}.
+We emphasize that the application of this abstract result to our specific setting is not immediate; rather, it is a consequence of the rigorous analysis of boundedness, hemicontinuity, monotonicity, and coercivity carried out in the preceding lemmas.
+By satisfying these sufficient conditions, the corollary guarantees the surjectivity of $\cN$.
+Consequently, due to our perturbed saddle-point structure, the well-posedness of the diffusion sub-problem can be readily deduced.